Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Incentive Layer of Blockchain

 \subsection{Summary and Insights}

 \mubcom{Incentive layer is the major driving force in blockchain technology, which motivates participating nodes to take part in mining and other relevant processes.
-Nevertheless, it is a driving force because of the incentivization, but for anomalous peers, its also one of the most critical layer to target, because they can get direct benefit from this layer in terms of incentives, tokens, etc. Majority of attacks and anomalies over this layer comprise of frauds among cryptocurrencies, such as Bitcoin, Ethereum, etc. Apart from cryptocurrency frauds, the second critical anomaly types is carrying out fluctuations in the market, which can cause huge rise and drop among the shares and trading values of assets and currencies over the blockchain network.
+Nevertheless, it is a driving force because of the incentivization, but for anomalous peers, it is also one of the most critical layers to target, because they can get direct benefit from this layer in terms of incentives, tokens, etc. Majority of attacks and anomalies over this layer consist of frauds among cryptocurrencies, such as Bitcoin, Ethereum, etc. Apart from cryptocurrency frauds, the second critical anomaly type is \final{financial fluctuations} in the market, which can cause huge rise and drop among the shares and trading values of assets and currencies over the blockchain network.
 Another significant direction towards working over anomaly detection from the incentive layer perspective is to identify malicious accounts of the network carrying out such anomalous activities and flag or ban such accounts in order to prevent them for carrying out fraud or market instability. }